nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 ```

 I like this a lot better for a number of reasons: Coerces pattern of exception handling logic typically being abstracted out of the operational function logic.
 It's declarative and clear what's going on.
 It's more compact than the previous try/catch/throw example.
-However, `.catch()`

-## OOP

-## Functional Programming